cloudmesh-project/sp17-i524/README.rst

 When ready to submit, create a pull request to https://github.com/cloudmesh/sp17-i524 with the subject in the form `paper# HID`.
 For example: `paper1 S17-EX-0000`

+Sumitting a Pull Request will trigger a continuous integration test on travis.
+This will attempt to build the latex file as well as validate your ``README.rst``.
+If the travis build fails, check the log after clicking the "details" link of the failing build, make the necessary changes, and push once more.

 ShareLatex